MichalZak17/Biblioteka-C/README.md

    ```
 2. Navigate through the main menu and submenus to manage books, readers, loans, and generate reports.

+## Modules

+### books.c
+This module contains functions for managing books in the library system.
+It provides functionalities to add, remove, update, search, and list books.

+### files.c
+This module contains functions for loading and saving data to and from files.
+It handles the persistence of books, readers, and loans data.

+### loans.c
+This module contains functions for managing book loans in the library system.
+It provides functionalities to loan and return books, and list all loans.

+### main.c
+This module contains the main function to start the library management system.
+It initializes the system and displays the main menu.

+### readers.c
+This module contains functions for managing readers in the library system.
+It provides functionalities to add, remove, search, and list readers.

+### reports.c
+This module contains functions for generating reports in the library system.
+It provides functionalities to generate loan history and most borrowed books reports.

+### ui.c
+This module contains the user interface functions for the library management system.
+It handles the display of menus and user input for managing books, readers, loans, and generating reports.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.